 Our cylinder heads are made from AC4B alloy and tempered to T6 standards.
 You may have heard the alloys 355 and 356 being used on many heads.
 The alloy used on our heads is similar but slightly different.
 The AC4B alloy is commonly used by automakers in Europe and Japan.
 Take notice of the Rm value.
 This value indicates the tensile strength of an alloy.
 As you can see, it's higher than all the other common alloys in this chart.
 It's no surprise as to why we have never experienced a failure of any kind with these heads.
 Zero failures in the casting, zero failures in the seats and guides.
 We have sold over 5000 pair of these heads over the past four years.

-Below is an excerpt from our Super Pro Street bbc 572 engine and cam ad that uses these Bravo heads.
+Below is an excerpt from two of our Super Pro Street bbc 572 engines and cam ad that uses these Bravo heads.
 This can give you an idea of what these heads are capable of on a 572 bbc engine build, set up to run on 100 octane fuel, with a compression ratio of approx. 12.1:1 We have sold many engines with these heads.
-These heads, coupled with a single plane intake, have made up to 823 horse power at 6100-6200 rpm with the solid roller cam mentioned below.
+These heads, coupled with a single plane intake, have made up to 868 horse power at 6500-6600 rpm with the solid roller cam mentioned below.
 Further down are some of our pump gas combos using milder hyd. roller cams for all around street rod use.
 Your results will vary depending on the size and type cam you have, as well as the compression ratio and engine size.

 Part number: 11-000-9, Spec card # 48558